gunwes16/Data-110/Markdown-Exercise.md

 ## The Hobby of Hiking

 ### What is Hiking?
+Hiking is a hobby of mine.
 Hiking is an outdoor activity that involves walking in nature, often on trails or paths.
 It is a great way to explore the outdoors, stay active, and clear the mind.

 ## Benefits of Hiking
 Hiking offers numerous benefits for both the body, mind, and spririt: